drupol/not-a-number.io/_posts/drupal/2017-07-10-a-word-about-atomium.md

 ## In-depth mechanisms ##

-The registry alteration workflow is based on [Boostrap theme](https://drupal.org/project/bootstrap), clean HTML from [Mothership](https://drupal.org/project/mothership) and a lot of customizations were done for each '*hook themes*', now called '*components*'.
+The registry alteration workflow is based on [Boostrap theme](https://drupal.org/project/bootstrap) with small modifications, clean HTML from [Mothership](https://drupal.org/project/mothership) and other themes I reviewed.

+A lot of customizations were done for each '*hook themes*', now called '*components*'.

 In order to test if Atomium was behaving correctly, my fellow italian colleague [Antonio De Marco](https://github.com/ademarco) implemented [a nifty way to test the rendering layer](https://github.com/ec-europa/atomium/blob/7.x-1.x/tests/bootstrap.php) by overriding the global "*theme_engine*" variable and have a total control on what Drupal is rendering, just for testing purposes.

 Then, to help newcomers to dive into the theme, I've created three subthemes, one based on [Bootstrap 4](https://v4-alpha.getbootstrap.com/), one on [Foundation](http://foundation.zurb.com/), and the last one is a copy of Bartik but using the Atomium mechanisms.